GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 Terraform resources used:

 - [`data "google_compute_zones"`](https://www.terraform.io/docs/providers/google/d/google_compute_zones.html): Data resource used to lookup available Compute Engine zones, bound to the desired region.
 Avoids hard-coding of zone names.
-- [`resource "google_compute_instance"`](https://www.terraform.io/docs/providers/google/r/compute_instance.html): The compute instance bound to the newly created project.
+- [`resource "google_compute_instance"`](https://www.terraform.io/docs/providers/google/r/compute_instance.html): The Compute Engine instance bound to the newly created project.
 Note that the project is referenced from the `google_project_services.project` resource.
 This is to tell Terraform to create it after the Compute Engine API has been enabled.
-Otherwise, Terraform would try to enable Compute Engine API and create the instance at the same time, leading to an attempt to create the instance before the Compute Engine API is fully enabled.
+Otherwise, Terraform would try to enable the Compute Engine API and create the instance at the same time, leading to an attempt to create the instance before the Compute Engine API is fully enabled.
 - [`output "instance_id"`](https://www.terraform.io/intro/getting-started/outputs.html): The `self_link` is output to make it easier to ssh into the instance after Terraform completes.

 Configure your environment for the Google Cloud Terraform provider: